sagartesla/flops-cnn/README.md

-# cntk-ssd
+# flops-cnn
-This is Single Shot Multibox Detection using cntk framework
+This is python code for calculating number of flops (floating point operations) per layer of convlolutional neural network.